How potent are North Korea's threats?

-The latest warning of a pre-emptive nuclear attack was in response to joint military exercises between South Korea and the US rather than sanctions per se.
+In recent years the North has warned of a pre-emptive nuclear attack on the US in response to the prospect of joint military exercises between South Korea and the US.

 But many experts believe these threats come from the North's desire for a peace treaty with the US.

 "It seems to believe that it will not be taken seriously until it can enter talks on this issue with sizeable military strength.
 This is in line with Pyongyang's historic military-first policy," Ms Berger says.